GrumStomper29/OpenGL-Sandbox/README.md

 # OpenGL-Sandbox
-This is a sandbox for me to experiment around with 3D graphics programming.
+This is a sandbox for me to experiment with 3D graphics programming.

 ## Building
 Todo